stoatchat/developer-wiki/src/developers/api/permissions.md

     <img src="../../assets/api/Permission Hierarchy.svg" style="background: white; padding: 1em; border-radius: 1em" />
 </a>

-If you are looking to implement permissions in a library, I highly recommend reading either `revolt.js` or `delta` source code since all the routines are well commented and should be relatively easy to understand.
+If you are looking to implement permissions in a library, I highly recommend reading either the Stoat JavaScript SDK or the backend source code since all the routines are well commented and should be relatively easy to understand.

 ## Values